Article updated October 2024.

-It looks like a modern take on a medieval ‘bed of nails’, but acupressure mats can help reduce chronic pain, increase endorphins and even assist with a restful night’s sleep.
+Miranda Kerr uses it, along with other household names and your next door neighbour is probably using it too; it’s the effective pain relief trend that has taken the world by storm.
+While they may resemble a modern take on a medieval ‘bed of nails’, acupressure mats can help reduce chronic pain, increase endorphins and even assist with a restful night’s sleep.

 Australian company White Lotus has been recognised as the manufacturer of the world’s leading acupressure mat; the Euromat.

-The Euromat, which was recently awarded best acupressure mat at the Vergleich Product Awards in Germany, is covered in more than 6,000 tiny plastic spikes that, when lain upon, act as acupressure points, increasing blood flow to the skin, easing muscle tension and stimulating the release of endorphins.
+The Euromat, which was awarded best acupressure mat at the Vergleich Product Awards in Germany, is covered in more than 6,000 tiny plastic spikes that, when lain upon, act as acupressure points, increasing blood flow to the skin, easing muscle tension and stimulating the release of endorphins.
+White Lotus Director Kamila Kingston explains:

 Curious about trying this yourself?